KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/svz/2024-12-29-svz-pachinko.md

 <br>
 <br>
 ## Problem Statement
-Our goal is to <u>maximumize the number of coins and game items we can get.</u> One observation we can make is that once the ball passes the Slot machine, it can only go to the middle trap and not others, so the best path seems to be:
+Our goal is to <u>maximize  the number of coins and game items we can get.</u> One observation we can make is that once the ball passes the Slot machine, it can only go to the middle trap and not others, so the best path seems to be:

 ![The best path](/static/img/svz/svz-pachinko-best-path.png)